joseph/Monocle/README.md

 which it can lazily load the contents of the book as the user requests it.

-## Try some examples
+## Exploring Monocle

-The best way to gain a quick understanding of Monocle is to clone this repository, and open `index.html` in the `test` directory.
-This gives you an overview of the main example tests and feature tests.
+If you want to explore all of Monocle's features, clone this repository and open `test/index.html` in your browser.
+This will guide you through Monocle's tests, which incidentally demonstrate all the major features.
+View source or browse the test directory in your text editor for implementation details.

-## The book data object
+## Connecting Monocle to your book content

 For a non-trivial Monocle implementation, your task is to connect the Monocle Reader to your book's HTML content and structure.
 You create